vgacentrifuge/pcb/README.md

 Håvard made a shitty one.
 Done!

 ### VGA breakout board
+It costs a bit, but we can use the [DB15F-VGA-TERM](https://no.mouser.com/ProductDetail/Gravitech/DB15F-VGA-TERM?qs=WZeyYeqMOWcPAs%252BVmUTiLg%3D%3D) from Mouser.

 ### SRAM breakout board
 The SRAM has a 14mm x 20mm 100-pin LQFP package.
 We can buy [this board](https://www.digikey.no/no/products/detail/schmartboard,-inc./202-0010-02/9559360)

+## Circuit board design
+The maunals folder contains the PCB lecture.

+For hooking up the FPGA, [this guy](https://www.youtube.com/watch?v=THLdycw9-Vs) from Altium Academy shows the bare minimum of pins to run an ARTIX-7.
+Includes flash, voltages and and JTAG.

+There is also the [7 Series FPGAs PCB Design Guide](https://docs.xilinx.com/v/u/en-US/ug483_7Series_PCB).